GoogleCloudPlatform/professional-services/examples/gcs-to-bq-serverless-services/Readme.md

         -e OBJECT_FINALIZE \
         -f json gs://${GCS_BUCKET_NAME}
     ```
-- **Step 2:** Build and copy jar to a GCS bucket(Create a GCS bucket to store the jar if you dont have one)
+- **Step 2:** Build and copy jar to a GCS bucket(Create a GCS bucket to store the jar if you dont have one).
+There are number of dataproce templates that are avaliable to [use](https://github.com/GoogleCloudPlatform/dataproc-templates).

     ```
     GCS_ARTIFACT_REPO=<<artifact repo name>>